 Here are a few technologies that come in the latest mobile systems that can be used to deliver enhanced shopping experience.

 Push notifications are text messages that are delivered as pop-ups or balloons and can be downloaded via the app opt-in service.
 It is concise and consumes little time and space.

 The mobile device has in-built GPS service and beacons which can be manipulated by app owners to send location-specific offers to customers.
 Burberry is currently using the technology to send personalized greetings to customers and help sales assistants to instantly recognise returning customers.

 Image recognition is an extension of geo-fencing and is being used in a big way by some international brands to promote personalised services to customers.
 By combining image recognition and social networking features, shopping recommendations are being made to customers.
 It is being used by customers to find products with exact features.

-- Location-based mobile marketing for retail business: Location based mobile marketing or hyper-localising business helps deliver an international scale business at a local level.
+Location based mobile marketing or hyper-localising business helps deliver an international scale business at a local level.
 Multinational eCommerce platforms such as Amazon are using hyper-localisation to tap into the pulse of the local business and deliver personalised services to customers.

 Visual search option responds to search based on colour, pattern, length etc. to define the style or pattern customer may be seeking.

 Most of these technologies are within reach of businesses of all size and scale.
 Compared to the competition and returns generated, the investment is not very big and within reach of all customers.